 As a result of this implementation, you’ll get a table like this:

 The first column indicates the area of responsibility.
 In our example, there are three: marketing in general, paid PPC campaigns, and SEO (organic).

 The second column is KPIs, which are used for setting goals and evaluating performance in each of the areas of responsibility.
 For some of these indicators, there’s a plan.
-We recommend that you not change your existing plans when you decide to take on predictions.
+We recommend that you not change your existing goals when you decide to take on predictions.
 It’s clear that in business you can always improve something, and you may want to add new indicators to your reports.
 But you can’t do such things on the move.
 First, it’s better to automate what you already have, then add new metrics.

 In the third and fourth columns, we mark the metrics for which there’s a plan and for which we can build a forecast.